The Absolutely True Diary of a Part-Time Indian: Plot

-In the course of the year, Junior and his family suffered many tragedies, many related to alcohol abuse.
-These events test Junior's sense of hope for a better future and make him wonder about the darker aspects of reservation culture.
-Furthermore, the protagonist is torn between the need to fit in his new, all-white school and holding on to his Indian heritage, leading him to face criticism from his own community.
-Despite these challenges, they also help him see how much his family and his new friends love him, and he learns to see himself as both Indian and American.
-Meanwhile, Rowdy realizes that Junior is the only nomad on the reservation, which makes him more of a "traditional" Indian than everyone else in town.
+The tragedies that afflict Junior and his family, though forcing him to question his future and ponder the darker aspects of reservation culture, reaffirm his love for his family and friends, and he eventually learns to identify as both Indian and American.
+Rowdy later realizes that Junior is the only nomad on the reservation, which makes him more of a "traditional" Indian than anyone else there.
 In the end, Junior and Rowdy reconcile while playing basketball and resolve to correspond no matter where the future takes them.

 Background

 The Absolutely True Diary of a Part-Time Indian is semi-autobiographical.
 The novel started as a section of Sherman Alexie's family memoir, but after the persistence of a young adult editor, he decided to use it as a basis for his first young adult novel.
 Sherman Alexie commented, "If I were to guess at the percentage, it would be about seventy-eight percent true."
 Like Arnold, Sherman Alexie grew up on the Spokane Reservation in Wellpinit with an alcoholic father.
 He was also born with hydrocephalus, but Alexie did not have any speech impediments.
 Alexie was also teased for his government-issued, horn-rimmed glasses and nicknamed "The Globe" by fellow students because of his giant head.
 Another similarity between Alexie and his character Arnold is that Alexie also left the reservation to attend high school at Reardan High, but Alexie chose to go to Reardan to achieve the required credits he needed to go to college.
 Alexie became the star player of Reardan's basketball team and was the only Indian on the team besides the school's team mascot.
-The scene where Arnold finds that he is using the same textbook his mother did thirty years before he is drawn from Alexie's own experiences.
+The scene where Arnold finds that he is using the same textbook his mother did thirty years before him is drawn from Alexie's own experiences.
 The only difference between Alexie's life and the novel is that Alexie threw the book against the wall out of anger, and did not hit anyone as Junior did.